Who is required to post labor law posters?

 How will you let me know when a poster update is going to be shipped?

 As soon as our staff confirms a mandatory change takes place, we will send an email to alert you of the change and inform you that you'll receive an updated poster within 30 days of the government agency finalizing the revised posting verbiage.
-The tracking information for your poster update will be available on the Employment Law Poster Management Center.
+The tracking information for your poster update will be available on the Labor Law Poster Management Center(opens a new window).

 Yes!
 In addition to English version posters, we offer our Update Service for Spanish version posters for all 50 states plus the District of Columbia and Puerto Rico.